 Once the edges have been crimped, you can trim off any excess dough with a sharp paring knife.
 I like to refrigerate the pie crust at this point, to re-chill the butter which has been warmed up through rolling out etc. If you are refrigerating the pie crust over night, make sure to cover it, or wrap it to prevent the crust from drying out.

 If you need to blind bake the pie crust for your pie recipe, do so now.

 Perfect for use in homemade pies, tarts and other desserts that require a crust, you'll be glad you took the five minutes to make this recipe.
-Try it in these mini lemon meringue tarts, or in this German caramelized onion tart.

 Old Fashioned Pie Dough Recipe

 - 1 ¼ cups All Purpose Flour

 - ½ tablespoon Sugar

 - ¼ lb Cold Butter cut into cubes

 - Mix the flour with the sugar and the salt.